Lisa Cameron: September-October 2023: "Ostracisation" and defection to Conservative Party

 In September 2023, Cameron, who had chosen to re-contest selection for her seat at the next election, was one of five sitting SNP MPs involved in selection contests.
 Cameron publicly threatened to resign, and call a by-election if SNP members did not nominate her as the candidate.
-Cameron had spoken of falling out with the party leadership the year before over its handling of an MP who was suspended for making a sexual advance to a staff member, but was welcomed back by the party post-suspension.
+Cameron then spoke of falling out with the party leadership the year before over its handling of an MP who was suspended for making a sexual advance to a staff member, but was welcomed back by the party post-suspension.

 On 12 October, the day the result of her selection vote was to be announced, Cameron defected from the SNP to the Conservative Party.
 Grant Costello, who was leading in the selection contest, was named SNP candidate for East Kilbride and Strathaven later that day.

 On 13 October, Cameron said she and her family had to go into hiding after death threats following her defection.

 Humza Yousaf claimed that Cameron's defection was the "least-surprising news I've had as leader of the SNP", and called on her to resign as an MP.
 Prime Minister, and Conservative Party Leader, Rishi Sunak hailed Cameron's decision as "brave".

 In an interview with The Herald, Cameron said that "many factors" contributed to her defection, including a "difficult relationship with the party leadership".
 Cameron also said she could not have joined the Labour Party due to her Christianity and views on transgender rights, citing the experiences of her friend Rosie Duffield.
 Later that month, Cameron told BBC Radio 4's Women's Hour she had also changed her views regarding Scottish independence, stating "“I feel like Scotland’s exhausted by nationalism and all of our services are exhausted now.
 It’s become very divisive".

 Post-defection parliamentary career

-Shortly after her defection, Cameron announced she would not be standing as a candidate for East Kilbride, Strathaven and Lesmahagow at the next at the next general election, citing the "trauma of receiving threats of violence within a toxic local political context".
+Shortly after her defection, Cameron announced she would not be standing as the next at the next general election, citing the "trauma of receiving threats of violence within a toxic local political context".